FreightFox Research · April 2025 · FY2016 to FY2025 data · Source: Screener.in

 Looking at a single year's numbers is almost always misleading in logistics analysis.
 FY2022 was a commodity disruption year that inflated DIO across the sector.
 FY2020 saw HUL achieve its best-ever DSO of 10.5 days, probably driven by channel dynamics rather than operational improvement.
 FY2024 gave Nestlé a DIO of 31.3 days, the best in their decade, before FY2025 reversed it dramatically.
 The trends matter more than any individual year, and three of those trends deserve particular attention.

-The second is HUL's DSO trend.
-10.5 days in FY2020, 22.1 days in FY2025, with no clear year of reversal.
+The second is HUL's DSO trend: 10.5 days in FY2020, 22.1 days in FY2025, with no clear year of reversal.
 This is a slow deterioration that has probably not triggered serious internal review because the absolute number still looks fine.
-The structural FMCG baseline is 28 days.
-HUL is still below it.
+The structural FMCG baseline is 28 days, and HUL is still below it.
 But the direction is unambiguous and the pace is steady.
 At 2.3 additional days per year, HUL has three years before this becomes a receivable financing cost problem at scale.

 The third is Nestlé's FY2025 DIO spike.
 Going from 31.3 days to 51.5 days in a single financial year, alongside a 17% revenue decline, is a supply chain that did not see what was coming.
 The inbound RM pipeline was not connected to the demand signal.
 That is a solvable problem, but it requires Layer 1 visibility, which most Indian FMCG companies do not yet have in any systematic way.